elifitch/perceived-perf-talk/outline.md

 ## Structure issues
 * Objective vs subjective -> optimize for objective -> this bad, focus on subjective -> straight into waits that feel longer
-* Objective vs subjective -> optimize for objective -> this bad, focus on subjective -> How we perceive time generally (active vs passive) -> how we can use this to our advantage -> talk about unexepcted, uncertain, unexplained in terms of how to make passive waits less painful -> real trick is in stretching active waits BOOOOOOOOM THIS IS THE PATTERN
+* Objective vs subjective -> optimize for objective -> this bad, focus on subjective -> How we perceive time generally (active vs passive) -> how we can use this to our advantage -> talk about unexepcted, uncertain, unexplained in terms of how to make passive waits less painful -> real trick is in stretching active waits BOOOOOOOOM THIS IS THE PATTERN \

+## TITLE SHITS
+New Title:
+Understanding Perceived Performance

+Description:
+We tend to think of web performance in purely objective terms: seconds to first paint, miliseconds of latency, and so on.
+We build apps to be as objectively as speedy as possible, and blindly hope that fast feels fast.
+Unfortunately, as anyone who's ever waited in line at the DMV can tell you, humans are terrible at judging time.

+If we instead shift to directly address perceived performance, we can make our creations feel even faster than they already are.
+By exploiting how humans perceive time, we can build experiences that feel immediate & satisfying.

+What we'll cover:
+* Why solely pursuing objective web performance is a flawed paradigm
+* How humans perceive time in terms of active and passive phases
+* How to make passive waiting time less apparent
+* Predictive design, the sneaky art of preparing for a user's next action before they take it to reduce or even eliminate perceived waiting time